logzio/logz-docs/_source/logzio_collections/_prometheus-sources/telegraf-docker.md

 |TIMEOUT|Default: `5s`.
 The request timeout for any Docker Daemon query.|
 |EXCLUED_IMAGES|Default: `nil`.
 A list of strings, regexes, or globs whose referent container image names will not be among the queried containers. !-prefixed negations are possible for all item types to signify that only unmatched container image names should be monitored.
 For example: `imageNameToExclude1,imageNameToExclude2)`|

-##### Check Logz.io Metrics
+##### Check Logz.io metrics

-Give your metrics a few minutes to get from your system to ours, and then open Logz.io.
+Give your metrics a few minutes to get from your system to ours, and then open your Logz.io [Metrics](https://app.logz.io/#/dashboard/metrics) dashboard.

 </div>